CHEMICAL VS. MINERAL SUNSCREEN

 SPF (Sun Protection Factor) is a measure of how well sunscreen protects your skin from the sun’s harmful UVB (ultraviolet B) rays.

-A common misconception is that SPF 100 is twice as effective as SPF 50, but higher SPF does not equal the same amount protection nor can SPF be 100% effective.
+A common misconception is that SPF 100 is twice as effective as SPF 50, but the SPF does not represent the percent of protection, nor can SPF be 100% effective.

 SPF 15 blocks around 94% of UVB rays;